Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: System Model and Preliminaries

 \textbf{Random transmission strategy}: In the first approach, each source randomly decides at each slot whether to transmit a status update, with \emph{activation probability} $\alpha$, or to remain silent, with probability $1-\alpha$.
 The decision is made independently of the evolution of the source process, as well as across slots.
 We will refer to this approach as \emph{random transmission strategy}.
 In this case, the number of nodes accessing the channel over a slot follows a binomial distribution of parameters $M$ and $\alpha$.
 Accordingly, the probability for the reference source to deliver an update at time $n$ is given by

 capturing the probability that a message is transmitted and does not undergo a collision.

-\textbf{Reactive transmission strategy}: The second approach we tackle foresees a terminal access the channel over a slot only if a state change in the corresponding source takes place.
+\textbf{Reactive transmission strategy}: The second approach we tackle foresees a terminal accessing the channel over a slot only if a state change in the corresponding source takes place.
 Otherwise, no transmission is performed.
-For such solution, referred to as \emph{reactive transmission strategy}, the probability for a source to deliver an update over a generic slot can be approximated as
+For such solution, the probability for a source to deliver an update over a generic slot can be approximated as

 where